kkrull/marmot/doc/decisions.md

 be done for Git repositories.

 Could I come up with a way to arbitrarily group, query, and operate upon several repositories at once?
-I'll call this a "category" for now, each of which can have 1 or more "values".
-For example, a `language` category might have values like `java` and `typescript`, or a `project` category might have values for each project you have worked on.
+I'll call this a "category" for now, each of which can have 1 or more "sub-categories".
+For example, a `language` category might have sub-categories like `java` and `typescript`, or a `project` category might have sub-categories for each project you have worked on.

 Could I find a way to build my own logical structure of somebody else's code and find a way to cope with their sprawling architecture, without having to talk them into condensing their code into